Nikhil2253/Nikofolio/README.md

-this is next js based portfolio all code in src/app directory, under construction right now
+this is next js based portfolio all code in src/app directory, still under construction right now